texfaq/texfaq.github.io/FAQ-multidoc.md

 ---
+title:  A ''report'' from lots of 'article's
 section: Adjusting the typesetting
 subsection: Alternative document classes
 date: 2014-06-10
 ---

-# A ''report'' from lots of 'article's

 This is a requirement, for example, if one is preparing the proceedings of a conference whose papers were submitted in LaTeX.